-Forms were updated by scheme promoters in the preparation of the Delivery Plan in Spring 2024.
-It is anticipated that the pipeline of interventions contained within the Delivery Plan will grow and develop over time with iteration, as will the forms that underpin the pipeline.
+Forms were updated by scheme promoters in the preparation of the Delivery Plan in Spring 2024 and updated post consultation in early 2025.
+It is anticipated that the pipeline of interventions contained within the Delivery Plan will develop over time with iteration, as will the forms that underpin the pipeline.

-The strategic themes for transport (a healthier North East, a more inclusive economy, and a better environment) are set out in Section 3 of the form and use a mixed qualitative and quantitative approach to demonstrate how schemes address the ambition of the LTP and support the North East CA commitments, as well as wider local authority objectives.
+The strategic themes for transport (a healthier North East, a more inclusive economy, and a better environment) are set out in Section 3 of the form and use a mixed qualitative and quantitative approach to demonstrate how schemes address the ambition of the LTP and support the North East CA missions, as well as wider local authority objectives.